hellicott/hellicott-react/hellicott/src/projects/passwordTask.md

 We're going to make a program which can generate passwords, the requirements for which will get more and more complex.

-This task lends itself well to a [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) approach where we introduce a new test for each password requirement we add.
+This task lends itself well to a [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) approach where we introduce (at least) one new test for each password requirement we add.
-The generated password should meet each new requirement as well as continuing to meet each previous requirement
+The generated password should meet each new requirement as well as continuing to meet all the previous requirements

 Below is our list of requirements, try to build them in order and one at a time - this helps the tests to be independent.
 If there is ambiguity in a requirement you may choose how you interpret and test it